DrGER2/MMI3G-Navdb-Unblocker/README.md

 To install the navigation database unblocker patch, extract the ZIP archive to a full-size FAT32 SD card.
 After the MMI system is running fully, insert the SD card into an available (i.e., empty) SD slot and follow the prompts on the MMI screen.
 Inspection of the log file created on the
 SD card is recommended (though not required).
 Restart the MMI system.
+Since the patch disables the normal navigation database activation process permanently (or until the ifs-root flash filesystem is re-imaged due to a software update), the patch is not needed following subsequent navigation database updates.